learn-co-curriculum/hs-fwitter-module-2-challenges/README.md

 ## Week 2 Challenges!

 + Make Fwitter pretty!
 Check out the CSS resources on Ironboard to review.
-+ Try adding an additional input to your tweets form, like a dropdown menu or checkbox with options for moods (similar to facebook).
++ Try adding an input to your tweets form, like a dropdown menu or checkbox with options for moods (similar to Facebook).
 + Try adding a hidden input that works with Ruby’s DateTime feature to timestamp your tweet.
-Hint - Using the Ruby `strftime` method in conjunction with the Ruby DateTime library will be helpful for saving the info in a nice display format.
+Hint - Using the Ruby `strftime` method will be helpful for saving the info in a nice display format.
 + Start building a side project!
 Some ideas:
 ..* todo list
 ..* fitness tracker